Dave Marcelo: Amateur career

 Marcelo played for the NLEX Road Warriors in the PBA Developmental League also together with Lanete.
 In his last conference with the Road Warriors, they completed a 13–0 sweep at the end of the conference.

 Professional career

 Barako Bull Energy (2012–2015)

 Marcelo declared himself for the 2012 PBA draft.
 There, he was drafted 12th overall by the Barako Bull Energy Cola.

 Barangay Ginebra San Miguel (2015–2017)

 In April 2015, Marcelo was traded to Barangay Ginebra San Miguel in exchange for Billy Mamaril who was later dealt to San Miguel Beermen in exchange for Rico Maierhofer in a complex 4-team 6-players blockbuster trade that involved GlobalPort Batang Pier, where he was reunited with his former college coach at San Beda, Frankie Lim.

+TNT Tropang Giga (2021–2023)

+On May 16, 2023, Marcelo signed a one-year contract extension with the team.

+NLEX Road Warriors (2023–present)

+On September 21, 2023, Marcelo, along with a 2024 first-round pick, was traded to the Rain or Shine Elasto Painters for Henry Galinato and Jewel Ponferada.
+He was subsequently waived by the Elasto Painters.
+In October 2023, he signed with the NLEX Road Warriors, reuniting him with his former college coach Frankie Lim.
+This is also Marcelo's second stint with the Road Warriors.

+On January 3, 2024, he signed a new one-year contract with the team.